Expanding Access to Care through Telemedicine

 “I see it as a way to expand access to primary care,” says Eaton.
 This increased access is critical not only for both rural and urban providers but also for patients who continue to enter the healthcare marketplace due to the Affordable Care Act, he adds.
 The supply of providers must be able to accommodate the increased demand from patients flooding the marketplace.

-According to the Deloitte Center for Health Solutions 2013 Survey of U.S. Physicians, 18% of primary care physicians use telemedicine for follow-up or diagnostic visits.
+According to the Deloitte Center for Health Solutions 2013 Survey of U.S. Physicians, 18% of primary care physicians use telehealth for follow-up or diagnostic visits.

-At MedPeds, patients currently have access to one telemedicine slot per week.
+At MedPeds, patients currently have access to one telehealth slot per week.
 This ‘virtual visit’ is typically reserved for urgent issues and follow-up visits.
-Eaton says he eventually hopes to expand the number of telemedicine slots so that every patient will have the option to either physically come to the office for a face-to-face visit or meet with their provider during a virtual encounter.
+Eaton says he eventually hopes to expand the number of telehealth slots so that every patient will have the option to either physically come to the office for a face-to-face visit or meet with their provider during a virtual encounter.

 “The major benefit that I see for our practice is that if we can hire a nurse practitioner who could essentially work behind a monitor, we could generate visits that don’t require additional staff such as medical assistants,” says Eaton.
 “This would also add so much access for our patients.”